 First made in marble by the Greeks to cool interiors in the Mediterranean heat, later made in timber and reinforced with iron rods in medieval Europe to improve security, later introduced to the New World by the intrepid British, Spanish and French explorers, then painted white and used to adorn the plantation homes of the South and today used worldwide and across varied architecture styles, shutters have certainly stood the test of time.

-However throughout their history shutters have been punctuated by modern trends and this continues in our modern era.
+However, throughout their history shutters have been punctuated by modern trends and this continues in our modern era.
 Current trends include the continued preference to ‘green’ / environmental friendly raw material, a notable shift to sophisticated simplicity in decor, a high degree of customisation in shape, finish and style and application versatility that empowers home owners to reinvent their spaces at will.

 Raw material, eco-responsible sourcing and manufacturing, product sustainability and longevity and purpose of application are all determining factors in ascertaining a products’ ‘green’ status.

-“Shutters have been used for hundreds of years to control indoor temperatures, light and ventilation, all aspects impacting on energy usage during both hot and cold conditions,” says Karina Palmer interior designer and marketing director of AMERICAN shutters,”Our White Teak shutters are manufactured from wood sourced from FSC® certified environmentally sustainable forests.”
+“Shutters have been used for hundreds of years to control indoor temperatures, light and ventilation, all aspects impacting on energy usage during both hot and cold conditions,” says Karina Palmer interior designer and marketing director of AMERICAN shutters.
+“Our White Teak Shutters are manufactured from wood sourced from FSC® certified environmentally sustainable forests.”

 FSC® is an internationally recognised certification verifying that the timber production complies with the highest social and environmental standards supporting responsible forest management.
-FSC® also tracks the FSC® certified material from production to market, hereby giving consumers the assurance that the timber used was responsibly harvested.
+FSC® also tracks the FSC® certified material from production to market, thereby giving consumers the assurance that the timber used was responsibly harvested.

 Sophisticated simplicity and customisation